 If you’ve heard Buffett’s mantra before, this won’t be new to you but the reminder is worth it.
+Take the time to read the transcript below.

-George Goodman: [narrator] Others with a more secular approach who have also been very successful.
+George Goodman [narrator]: Others with a more secular approach who have also been very successful.
 Let’s take Warren Buffett of Omaha, Nebraska.
 If you would put $10,000 in 1965 into his company Berkshire Hathaway, you would have one million today.
 Warren was a chapter in my 1972 book Supermoney, so I’ve known him a long time.
 He learned his trade with Ben Graham the original dean of security analysis at Columbia University.

 I don’t think Warren has ever been on television until this interview, and he is certainly never courted publicity, but recently he got a lot of it when he emerged as the key figure in the takeover of ABC by Capital Cities.
 Warren will be the largest shareholder of the new company and his own net worth is now far in excess of $500 million.